herr-derlowe/herr-derlowe/README.md

 ## About Me

-I'm a [your job title/occupation] based in [your location].
-I have a passion for [your interests/hobbies] and enjoy [what you enjoy doing].
-In my free time, you can usually find me [what you like to do in your free time].
+I'm a Software Engineer based in a called Earth.
+I have a passion for web backend (a little of front-end too), cryptography and game development.
+In my free time, you can usually find me reading about human nature, security or game theory and design.

 ## Skills